Efficient and Universal Watermarking for LLM-Generated Code Detection: Related Work

-In addition to the watermarking approaches on AI-generated code detection, some research applies code watermarking to other tasks. \citet{guan2024codeip} extend WLLM and propose CodeIP, which embeds information with crucial provenance details for safeguarding the intellectual property of LLMs. \citet{ning2024mcgmark} also extend WLLM and propose MCGMark, which selects tokens based on probabilistic outliers to trace malicious code. \citet{llm-ip} introduce ToSyn, a watermarking scheme that stealthily tweaks the distribution among synonym tokens in LLM outputs, for protecting LLM APIs from remote imitation attacks. \citet{codemark} propose CodeMark, which embeds user-defined imperceptible watermarks into code datasets to trace their usage in code completion models. \citet{yang2024srcmarker} introduce SrcMarker, which uses learning-based embedding and extraction strategies to select rules for watermarking, focusing on traditional source code watermarking unrelated to LLMs.
+In addition to the watermarking approaches, some research explores attacking strategies for benchmarking the resilience or robustness of LLM watermarks, and existing efforts mainly focus on AI-generated text.
+For example, focusing on the red-green watermarking strategy as in WLLM~\citep{watermark-for-llm}, \citet{zhang2024stealing} propose a ‘green’ list stealing attack, which formalizes a mixed integer programming problem, with the aim to find a minimal available ‘green’ list constrained by a set of rules. \citet{pang2024no,pang2024attacking} explore the trade-off in the robustness, utility and usability of LLM watermarks, and propose a content-based spoofing attack that results in the watermarked text being inaccurate through content modifications.
+Based on our experimental evaluations in Section~\ref{sec:experiment}, \textbf{ACW} is resilient against multiple types of typical attacks.

+Apart from watermarking approaches for AI-generated code detection, some research explores code watermarking in other applications. \citet{guan2024codeip} extend WLLM and propose CodeIP, which embeds information with crucial provenance details for safeguarding the intellectual property of LLMs. \citet{ning2024mcgmark} also extend WLLM and propose MCGMark, which selects tokens based on probabilistic outliers to trace malicious code. \citet{llm-ip} introduce ToSyn, a watermarking scheme that stealthily tweaks the distribution among synonym tokens in LLM outputs, for protecting LLM APIs from remote imitation attacks. \citet{codemark} propose CodeMark, which embeds user-defined imperceptible watermarks into code datasets to trace their usage in code completion models. \citet{yang2024srcmarker} introduce SrcMarker, which uses learning-based embedding and extraction strategies to select rules for watermarking, focusing on traditional source code watermarking unrelated to LLMs.
 These methods explore diverse applications of code watermarking, beyond the task of AI-generated code detection.